SaidGhattas/Faircorp-Mobile-Android/README.md

 - Each Heater can be clicked on to go to the heater activity to be edited
 - Each Heater has a switch to turn on or off the heater
 - Each Heater shows its current status
+- Create button to create a new Heater

 ### Room, Window, Heater activities: